4 min read

 “A person with social anxiety disorder feels symptoms of anxiety or fear in certain or all social situations, such as meeting new people, dating, being on a job interview, answering a question in class, or having to talk to a cashier in a store.
 Doing everyday things in front of people—such as eating or drinking in front of others or using a public restroom—also causes anxiety or fear.
 The person is afraid that he or she will be humiliated, judged, and rejected.”

-A social anxiety disorder can also present itself as a performance anxiety disorder, in which the person doesn’t feel stress in social situations, but will in the even they need to make a speech, perform on stage or play a sports game.
+A social anxiety disorder can also present itself as a performance anxiety disorder, in which the person doesn’t feel stress in social situations, but will in the event they need to make a speech, perform on stage or play a sports game.

 Signs of Social Anxiety Disorder Include: